 - 7Management experience — years operating, certifications, software systems in place.

-- 8Ancillary services — fuel, haul-out, boatyard each add risk and premium.
+- 8Ancillary services — fuel, haul-out, and boatyard operations each add risk and premium.

 #What a coastal marina actually pays in 2026